-Contact the Disability Practitioner (their title can vary, and may include Disability Adviser or Disability Liaison Officer) within your new education provider as early as possible - ideally at least 4 weeks before semester starts.
+Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc.) within your new education provider as early as possible - ideally at least 4 weeks before semester starts.

 It's important to do this even if you have only applied for a course and not received your offer yet.
 This gives the education provider time to assess your requirements and implement the necessary adjustments.